This post was inspired by a mistake made a while back by my now 25 year old son. This son, in fact.

 For most people, that seems like a very attractive deal, and it can be a terrific bargain IF you work it right.
 Obviously, in this case, Mama’s little darling did NOT work it right.
 The big “gotcha” angle they are counting on is that you won’t have 100% of the charges paid by the ending date.
 When that happens, they rub their greedy little hands with glee and they sock you with a whopping interest charge on the whole amount – typically 25% or more.
 Then they continue to charge you that huge interest charge until you get the whole balance paid off.
 Nice of them, isn’t it?

-Now, let’s back up and see how to legitimately “hack” the plan so that YOU come out ahead and not THEM.
+Now, let’s see how to legitimately “hack” the plan so that YOU come out ahead and not THEM.

 My son still won’t tell me the interest rate, but I’m suspecting it’s at least 25% or more.
 And even worse, I’ll guarantee that he didn’t actually know what it was when he signed on the dotted line.
 Most people skim over that part in their excitement to get that shiny, new thing home.
 The stores certainly aren’t going to tell you.
 The law requires that they post it in a prominently in the contract, but that’s about the only place you will see that number show up, so it’s easily overlooked.